 Join one or more of my readers lists on the home page and receive a free read.

 “Your loves, as mine to you!”
 (Shakespeare again)

 I am a Bible-inspired author and poet, with a deep love of Shakespeare and mythology.
 I have memorized thousands of lines of poetry and can come up with an instant quote for every occasion, even as a party trick!
 These inspirations are especially evident in my Epics Collection.

-As an actor, Abdiel has embodied most of the major Shakespearean roles, and on stages from New York to London to Beijing, though perhaps his most famous appearance is in the hit short film series, The Expert.
-He has also staged three one-man shows, including the famous children’s tale, Wind in the Willows.
+As an actor, I’ve embodied most of the major Shakespearean roles, from New York to London to Beijing, though my best known appearance is in the hit short-film series, The Expert.
+I also have three one-man shows, including the famous children’s tale, Wind in the Willows.

-Later, when the two great armies are arrayed to fight for control of Heaven itself, it is Abdiel who delivers the first blow, striking Satan with such force that “ten paces huge/ He back recoiled.”
-So inspiring is his example that LeRoy has given the seraph key recurring roles in both of his own epic poems, Elijah and Obama’s Dream.
+Later, when the two great armies are arrayed to contest Heaven, it is Abdiel who delivers the first blow, striking Satan with such force that “ten paces huge/ [Satan] back recoiled.”